nasa/earthdata-download/README.md

     # Outputs documentation in the `docs/jsdoc` directory

+The SQLite database file used in Earthdata Download can be found in the `app.getPath('userData')` directory. [app.getPath documentation](https://www.electronjs.org/docs/latest/api/app#appgetpathname)

 ## Building

 To build the installers run one of the following, matching your operating system: